2021 Land Rover Defender spy shots

 Finer details like the contours of the hood and roof as well as the design of the rear canopy are all hidden under thick camouflage gear.
 We can see that the overhangs are extremely short, especially at the front.

-The prototype is for a long-wheelbase Defender but a short-wheelbase model is also planned.
-Various body styles are also planned including 3- and 5-door versions as well as a pickup.
+The prototype is for a long-wheelbase, 5-door Defender but a short-wheelbase, 3-door model is also in the works.
+Various other body styles are planned including a pickup.
 The short-wheelbase model could end up as a Defender Sport.
 We've also heard that plug-in hybrid and full electric Defenders are planned.

 The redesigned Defender was originally due in 2015 but frequent design changes led to delays.
 The DC100 line of concept vehicles from 2011 was meant to hint at a new, inexpensive Defender designed to target Toyota’s Hilux workhorse.
 Those plans apparently didn’t sit well with Defender devotees and so it was back to the drawing board for the design team.
 The vehicle is now confirmed for a market launch in 2020, meaning we'll likely see it arrive as a 2021 model.